 Strava users can create segments to mark the most interesting parts of their cycling and running routes.
 Segments need to have three things: a start point, an end point, and a sequence of locations in between.

 The first key to segment creation is that the data has to already exist on Strava exactly the way you want to create the segment.
-Each segment will be based on the data it was originally created from.
+Each segment will be based on the activity data from which it was originally created.

-- To create a segment, begin by viewing an existing activity in Strava.
+- Begin by viewing an existing activity in Strava.
 Whatever activity you choose, that data will be the foundation of the segment and affect the segment's accuracy and matching.